fieldtrip/website/faq/source/anat_dicom2ctf.md

 ### Directory structure

-To keep your data files organized, it is advised that you use a logical directory structure, e.g
+To keep your data files organized, it is advised that you use a logical directory structure, for example:

 | directory                | contents                                |
 | ------------------------ | --------------------------------------- |